m0x72/json-matchers/README.md

 - types: Object of types to test against
 - path: (optional) *String* Path to the types Object
   - Path is '.' seperated and may also contain either:
-    - '?': to match any object in a collection (array/object)
+    - '+': to match an object in a collection (array/object) at least once
     - '*': to match all objects in a collection
+    - '?': to match an object in a collection only if the matching types keys (level1 keys check only) exsist.

 ### expectJSONValues